SlimeVR/SlimeVR-Server/CONTRIBUTING.md

 - Activate corepack (included with Node.JS) via `corepack enable` (might require administrator permissions)
 - Run `pnpm i` in your IDE's terminal to download and install dependencies.
 - To launch the GUI in dev mode, run `pnpm gui`.
-- Finally, to compile for production, run `pnpm build`.
-The result
+- Finally, to compile for production, run `pnpm package:build`.
+The result will be at `dist/artifacts/` content will change depending of the platform.

 ## Code style